mas-bandwidth/gafferongames/content/post/integration_basics.md

             state.v = state.v + dvdt * dt;
         }

-Notice the multiple calls to evaluate that make up this routine.
+As you can see there are multiple calls to evaluate in this routine.
 RK4 samples derivatives four times to detect curvature instead of just once in Euler integration.
-The important thing to understand is how it actually does this sampling.

-If you look at the code above it should be clear what is going on.
 Notice how it uses the previous derivative when calculating the next one.
-When calculating derivative b it steps ahead from t to t+dt*0.5 using derivative a, then to calculate c it steps ahead using derivative b, and finally d is calculated by stepping ahead with c.
-This feedback of the current derivative into the calculation of the next one is what gives the RK4 integrator its accuracy.
+Derivative a is When calculating b, b is used when calculating c, and c is feed back into the calculation of d.
+This feedback of the current best derivative into the calculation of the next one is what gives the RK4 integrator its accuracy.

-Once the four derivative samples have been evaluated, the best overall derivative is calculated using a weighted sum of the derivatives.
-These weights comes from the Taylor Series.
-This single can then be used to advance the position and velocity over dt as we did before in the Euler integrator.
+Once the four derivatives have been evaluated, the best overall derivative is calculated using a weighted sum derived from the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series).
+This combined derivative is used to advance the position and velocity over dt just as we did with the explicit euler integrator.

-Notice that even when using a complicated integrator such as RK4, it all boils down into something = something + change in something * change in time.
+Notice that even when using a relatively complicated integrator such as RK4, it all boils down into something += rate of change of something * delta time.
 This is because differentiation and integration are fundamentally linear operations.
-For now we are just integrating single values, but rest assured that it all ends up like this when integrating vectors or even quaternions for rotational dynamics.
+For now we are just integrating single values, but rest assured it all ends up like this when integrating vectors or even quaternions for rotational dynamics.

 ## Conclusion